-It should be noted that this is one of the few Toho war films released in America, which is strange considering the film's very unsympathetic portrayal of America.
+It should be noted that this is one of the few Toho war films released in America, which is strange considering the film's very unsympathetic portrayal of American forces.

 - Author Avatar: The little girl seen walking throughout the battle is representative of Kihachi Okamoto himself.